Zsivony1es/AoC2021/README.md

 ---
 #### My Solutions for the problems in Advent of Code 2021

+### UPDATE - 2021.12.31

+This is what I had time for up until the end of the year.
+I completed all tasks except for
++ Day 19, Task 1 and 2
++ Day 21, Task 2
++ Day 22, Task 2
++ Day 23, Task 2

+These tasks proved much harder to me than I originally anticipated.
+Since I also have some university assignments to work on, that take priority, I'll have to leave these unsolved.
+Maybe I'll come back to them in February.
+It was a great milestone for me though, since this was the first year I attempted Advent of Code seriously, so I think I can be proud of coming this far!
+See you next year!

 ### UPDATE - 2021.12.17

 I have basically restructured the entire project and divided it into multiple headers and their implementations.
 There are 3 new classes now, all of them can be found in the ``AoC2021/src`` folder.
 They each have a ``.cpp`` and ``.h`` file, which make up a library, that is linked to ``main.cpp`` using CMake.
 Here are the details of the classes: